-This agreement shall commence as of August 21, 2024 and end on August 1, 2025.
+This agreement shall commence as of August 1, 2025.
 This program agreement shall abide by all language of the Institutional Agreement between Grand Rapids Community College and Western Michigan University.

-WMU's Youth and Community Development program prepares students to enrich and advance youth and community wellbeing.
+WMU's Youth and Community Development program prepares students to enrich and advance youth and community well-being.
 Students cultivate youth advocacy skills and competencies through study of developmental theories, family and societal contexts, and evidence-based approaches.
 Community psychology and prevention sciences serve as foundations for developing effective practices, learning environments, and programming.